Vancouver Island and Coast Economic Region

 Unemployment Rate Trends

-The unemployment rate was 3.6% in December 2024, down 0.1 percentage points from November.
-Compared to December last year (3.8%), the rate has decreased by 0.2 percentage points.
+The unemployment rate was 6.0% in August 2025, down 0.2 percentage points from July.
+Compared to August last year (5.1%), the rate has increased by 0.9 percentage points.

 Employment: Regional vs Local Patterns